 Item Description Card Reader The card reader allows you to use the following digital storage cards: □ SD / MMC MMC (MultiMedia Card) / RSMMC SD (Secure Digital) / Mini SD / SDHC / SDXC (up to UHS-II) Push the card into the slot and it will appear as a removable device.
 DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
-External Monitor (VGA) Port This port allows you to connect an external monitor, or Flat Panel Display, to get dual video or simultaneous display on the LCD and external monitor/FPD.
-HDMI-Out Port The HDMI-Out (High-Definition Multimedia Interface) port is an audio/video connector interface for transmitting uncompressed digital streams.
-This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device (see "Attaching Other Displays" on page C - 25) by means of a HDMI cable.
+HDMI-Out Port The HDMI-Out ( High-Definition Multimedia Interface ) port is an audio/video connector interface for transmitting uncompressed digital streams.
+This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device (see "Attaching Other Displays" on page C - 42) by means of a HDMI cable.
 Note that HDMI carries both audio and video signals.
 Headphone-Out Jack Headphones or speakers may be connected through this jack.
 Note : Set your system's volume to a reduced level before connecting to this jack.
+Microphone-In Jack Plug an external microphone in to this jack to record on your computer.